MEET HEAD OF PRODUCT, NATHAN BENJAMIN

-“I don't have a background in graphic design nor in programming.
-It's normal to find difficulties when you learn something new but I love what I'm learning because there are no limits to what you can make.”
+“I don't have a background in graphic design nor in programming but I love what I'm learning because there are no limits to what you can make.”

 Open Government Website

-In the fourth project, you'll develop a slick mobile web app for the travel and hospitality market.
-The product, “MYtinerary”, allows local experts to create their ideal tours based on a set amount of time.
-For example, one might create the perfect afternoon in Berlin, a 4-hour “MYtinerary”, or the perfect weekend in Amsterdam, a 36-hour “MYtinerary”.
+In the fourth project, you'll develop a web app for the travel and hospitality market.
+The product, MYtinerary.com, allows local experts to create their ideal routes to share on the app.
+For example, you can create the perfect afternoon in Berlin, a 4-hour “MYtinerary”, or the perfect weekend in Amsterdam, a 36-hour “MYtinerary”.

-You'll create the Minimum Viable Product based on requirements defined by wireframes and associated user stories provided by the Product Manager.
+You will create the Minimum Viable Product (MVP) based on the requirements defined by wireframes and associated user stories, provided by the Product Manager.
 During a total of 6 "Sprints", you will work according to the principles of Agile methodology, completing the tasks assigned to you and ensuring that your MVP complies with the established requirements.

 What you'll do:

-- Build various dynamic UI elements in React
+- Build various dynamic user interface (UI) elements in React

 - Translate Agile-based business requirements and user stories into measurable business logic